How to check Facebook filtered messages and message requests

-Tap your message requests or filtered messages to to view each one – if you don’t want to respond, tap I don’t want to hear from this person.
-Tap this, and you can delete the message, or block the sender.
+Tap your message requests or spam (filtered) messages to to view each one – you can delete the message, or block the sender.
 Some spam accounts will be deleted by Facebook, and instead you will see ‘Facebook user’ as the sender (see above screenshot).

 Find your messages using the Messenger app (old version)

 To find your Message Requests on mobile, open Messenger and tap the People icon at the bottom (2 people), then on the next screen tap the Messages icon (speech bubble) to see your Message Requests.

 Scroll down past all your requests and you’ll see the Filtered Messages heading (if you have any!).
 Tap to Show all.

 Tap Accept to move the message to your regular inbox.
 Tap Decline to delete it.